mixersoft/snappi-assets-picker/README.md

 ```
 - targetWidth: Width in pixels to scale image.
 Could be used with targetHeight.
 Aspect ratio is keeped.
 (Number)
 - targetHeight: Height in pixels to scale image.
 Could be used with targetWidth.
 Aspect ratio is keeped.
 (Number)
+- thumbnail: Flag option to select source image as original image(false) or thumbnail image(true).
+Default value is false.
+When set this flag, targetWidth/targetHeight options are ignored.
 - mediaType: Set the type of media to select from.
 Only works when PictureSourceType is PHOTOLIBRARY or SAVEDPHOTOALBUM.
 Defined in nagivator.camera.MediaType (Number)
 ```javascript
 Camera.MediaType = {